 There are a few temples worth visiting in Taipei.
 Our favourite by far was Longshan Temple.
 Arriving around dusk, the temple was in full swing with locals, young and old, clapping, praying and lighting incense in the temple courtyard.

-There’s nothing worse than arriving to temples and feeling that they are put on for the tourists.
-This was a true genuine experience and while there were a few other visitors like us, the majority were locals just getting on with their usual routine, oblivious to the visitors.
+There’s nothing worse than arriving at temples and feeling that they are put on for the tourists.
+This was a truly genuine experience and while there were a few other visitors like us, the majority were locals just getting on with their usual routine, oblivious to the visitors.
 It was nice to just find a corner and watch everybody going about their business.

 2. Qingshan and Qingshui Temples

 If you are looking for smaller, quieter temples to visit then check out Qingshan Temple and Qingshui Temple; tiny little temples in a quiet part of the city not far from Ximending.
 Although they are quieter, they are no less impressive than the bigger temples like Longshan.
 The added bonus is you’ll likely have the place to yourself to explore at your own leisure.